fernandoescolar/vscode-solution-explorer/README.md

 Bug fixed #32: If you select "explorer" mode it doesn't show the "activityBar" icon.

+Bug fixed #35: commented "Project" tag lines in the ".xxproj" files are ignored.

 ### 0.2.32

 Activated again the activity bar show mode.
 It's not working right.
 But some people have ask for it.